Life

 2. Then your employer need to do Recruitment (Job Posting): prove no minimally qualified U.S. workers are available.

-• If you change jobs, your new employer must redo PERM (~14 months again) before file I-140.
-Your PD stays, but without a new PERM, it’s useless.
+• If you change jobs, your new employer must redo PERM (~14 months again).
+Your PD stays with you, but you need a valid immigration application to use it, a new PERM, or NIW, or EB1 case.

 • 180 days after I-140 approval, you can extend H1B beyond six years and apply for H-4 EAD for your spouse.